 - 38 tenured faculty and 90 fixed-term faculty

 Leadership and Administration

 Donna S. Havens is the Interim Dean of the School of Nursing.
-The administration includes three Associate Deans responsible for Academic Affairs (Gwen Sherwood), Research (Ruth Anderson), Strategic and Global Initiatives (Gwen Sherwood) and Administrative Services (Lisa Miller), two Assistant Deans responsible for Advancement (Anne Webb) and Student Affairs (Kathy Moore), three division chairs representing Adult & Geriatric Health (Anita Tesh), Family Health (Marcia Van Riper), and Health Care Environments (Cheryl Jones), as well as the Director of Multicultural Affairs (Rumay Alexander).
+The administration includes four Associate Deans responsible for Academic Affairs (vacant), Research (Ruth Anderson), Strategic and Global Initiatives (Gwen Sherwood) and Administrative Services (Lisa Miller), two Assistant Deans responsible for Advancement (Anne Webb) and Student Affairs (Kathy Moore), three division chairs representing Adult & Geriatric Health (Anita Tesh), Family Health (Marcia Van Riper), and Health Care Environments (Cheryl Jones), as well as the Director of Multicultural Affairs (Rumay Alexander).